-In the event of bankruptcy, liquidation or reorganization of the REIT's subsidiaries, holders of their indebtedness and their trade creditors will generally be entitled to payment of their claims from the assets of those subsidiaries before any assets are made available for distribution to the REIT or Unitholders.
-The Units are effectively subordinated to the debt and other obligations of the REIT's subsidiaries.
-The REIT's subsidiaries generate all of the REIT's cash available for distribution and hold substantially all of the REIT's assets.
+In the event of bankruptcy, liquidation or reorganization of the REIT's subsidiaries or other investees, holders of their indebtedness and their trade creditors will generally be entitled to payment of their claims from the assets of those subsidiaries and investees before any assets are made available for distribution to the REIT or Unitholders.
+The Units are effectively subordinated to the debt and other obligations of the REIT's subsidiaries and investees.
+The REIT's subsidiaries and investees generate all of the REIT's cash available for distribution and hold substantially all of the REIT's assets.